afawcett/flowtoolbelt/README.md

 v2.0
 ----

 Currently under development.
 This release adds an exciting new Lightning Component.
-The **Dynamic Flow component** can be used to display Flows dynamically with the possibility of allowing Flow logic to interact with Lighnting Experience features such as Utlity Bar and associated API's to drive navigation to other records, pages, display notifications, popups and more all 100% declarative of course!
+The **Dynamic Flow component** can be used to display Flows dynamically while tracking user navigation and record edits.
+Additionally it allows Flow logic to interact with Lighnting Experience features such as **Utlity Bar** and associated API's to drive **navigation** to other records, pages, display **notifications**, **popups** and more all **100% declarative of course!**

 v1.0
 ----